odoo/documentation/legal/terms/partnership.rst

 5 Fees
 ======
-PARTNER agrees to pay either the Partnership Entry fee or the Partnership Annual Renewal Fee immediately upon receipt of the annual invoice sent by ODOO.
-The fees will be specified in writing at the time of signature of this agreement.
+PARTNER agrees to pay either the Partnership Annual Fee upon receipt of the annual invoice sent by ODOO.
+The fee will be specified in writing at the time of signature of this agreement.

-PARTNER acknowledges that the above-mentioned partnership fees are not refundable.
+PARTNER acknowledges that the above-mentioned Partnership fee is not refundable.

-The "Partnership Entry" fee shall be paid before the activation of this Agreement, and applies for new partners only.

-The "Annual Partnership Renewal" fee shall be paid every year when the Term of this Agreement is renewed.

 6 Termination